Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Photo 35

 Previously a pool, converted to a rose garden.
 Pool was filled with dirt by another contractor.
 And I did the rest of the work, including path design, pink DG, and mulch.
-Same yard as photos 34-37.

 New design-install, the roses are planted bareroot with nursery plants and with bigger container grown plants already growing at the property for some years.
 The pathways are made of pink decomposed granite, from KRC Rock, a few inches in height and about 20 inches in width.
 The irrigation is with 1/4" tubing circles with 10 emitters each at 6" intervals with emission rate of about 0.5gph, so about 5gallons per hour per 10 emitters.
 Each 'circle' is connected by a blank 1/4" tube that connects to the bland 1/2 drip tubing which is along the entire perimeter.
 Valve is next to house.